GerlechJen/surfs_up/README.md

 Dec_precipitation = session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == 12).all()
 list(Dec_precipitation)
 ```
+The summary statistics of this analysis after the two results are converted to a dataframe is also shown below:

 ![image3](https://github.com/GerlechJen/surfs_up/blob/main/Images/june_precipitation.png)

 ![image4](https://github.com/GerlechJen/surfs_up/blob/main/Images/december_precipitation.png)

+These additional  queries help to obtain data which shows that the month of December had a higher  maximum precipitation of 6.42 compared to that of June which was 4.43.
+The average precipitations recorded for December was also higher (0.2168) compared to the average precipitation for  june (0.1364)

+This helps to draw a more detailed conclusion that Oahu is colder and has more rains in December compared to June.
+However, the difference in the tempertaure and precipitation between June and December are not huge, which makes this business proposal more appealing.

 2. I could also perform additional query to obtain temperature data in Oahu for the months of June and December for each station.